dbough/DannyChoo.com-Post-Scraper/README.md

 Changelog
 ---------

+**v0.2.1**

+- Change the format of the Changelog section of the README file.
+- Fixed a few bugs caused by HTML changes on DannyChoo.com.
+- Added basic debug functionality to `dc_post_scraper.php`

+**v0.2.0**
-- v0.2.0 - Added code to grab the first photo url of a post.
+- Added code to grab the first photo url of a post.
 Cleaned up some typo-s.